-The activities of the Office of the Office of the Auditor-General expose it to a variety of operational and financial risks.
+The activities of the Office of the Auditor-General expose it to a variety of operational and financial risks.
 Operational risks include political and environmental environment in which we operate while financial risks include the credit and liquidity issues.
-Operational risks are an inevitable consequence of being in business and managing risk is core to the business of the Office.
+Operational risks are an inevitable consequence of being in business and managing risk is core to the Office's business.
 These risks are identified, managed and assessed within a risk management framework.